By Niki Turner

 Niki is a Colorado native who grew up in Glenwood Springs—home of the world’s largest hot springs pool.
 She married her high school sweetheart 25 years ago.
 They have four children, four grandchildren, and two West Highland White Terriers.

 In 2014, she published “Sadie’s Gift” as one of the Christmas Traditions novella collection with eight other authors.
 The Skiing Suitor, one of the Love’s Sporting Chance series published by Forget-Me-Not Romances, released in August 2015.
-Her most recent project, “Santiago Sol,” was published by Pelican Book as part of the Passport to Romance novella collection.
+Her most recent project, “Santiago Sol,” was published by Pelican Book Group as part of the Passport to Romance novella collection.
 She’s currently working on a new novella for Whitefire Publishing, one for Barbour House, and four for Forget-Me-Not Romances.